JakeH91/Life/README.md

         (T0010e) Speed
-    (T0011) Fade seamlessly between decay images (instead of clunky changes) (T0012) If sight is below a certain level, creatures should preserve energy (sleep)
+    (T0011) Fade seamlessly between decay images (instead of clunky changes) (T0012) If sight is below a certain level, creatures should preserve energy (sleep) (T0013) Carnies should be able to start eating herbies if there are touching at all, not just if there centres are equal